An EU member is considered enrolled in an institution of higher education, regardless of the method of instruction:

 NOTE: Students enrolled in on-campus classes, internet classes, CD-ROM, DVD, Hybrid classes, and other types of courses are considered enrolled in an institution of higher education if the courses meet one of the above criteria.

-An EU member enrolled in an institution of higher education must meet at least one of the following eligibility criteria in order to be an eligible student and included in the FS EU.
 The EU must meet all other Food Stamp eligibility requirements to be eligible for Food Stamp benefits.

 NOTE: For students who are eligible based on participation in a state or federally financed work study program, eligibility begins the month in which the school term begins or the month work study is approved, whichever is later.
 It continues until the end of the month in which the school term ends, or it becomes known that the student has refused an assignment.
 Eligibility does not continue between terms when there is a break of a full month or longer unless the student is participating in work study during the break.